davidkai147/davidkai147/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=davidkai147.davidkai147)

-Hi, I'm [Công Đỗ](https:/congdo.dev/), a passionate self-taught Full Stack web developer and a freelance software engineer from India.
+Hi, I'm [Công Đỗ](https:/congdo.dev/), a passionate self-taught Full Stack web developer and a freelance software engineer from Vietnam.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 **Languages and Tools:**